How to Dial the U.K. from the U.S. – Bandwidth’s Calling Guide

 Trying to phone that exchange student from university or the work friend who moved across the pond?
 No worries—dialing from the U.S. to the U.K. is easier than you’d think.

-This calling guide will explain how you can place your international call, costs you might incur, and how to factor in the time difference.
+This calling guide will explain how you can place your international call, costs you might incur, how to factor in the time difference, and how to deal with any changes in regulations.
 You’ll be dialing up that old friend in no time!

 How to call the U.K. from the U.S.